Dustin Lance Black: Personal life

-Black was the top entry on a list of openly gay influential people in The Advocate's "Forty under 40" issue of June/July 2009.
-He was featured on the cover of the magazine.
+Black was the top entry on a list of openly gay influential people in The Advocate's "Forty under 40" issue of June/July 2009 and was featured on the cover of the magazine.
 He was one of the Official Grand Marshals in the 2009 NYC LGBT Pride March, produced by Heritage of Pride joining Anne Kronenberg and Cleve Jones.

-On January 24, 2012, Black's brother, Marcus, died of cancer.
+Black's brother, Marcus, died of cancer in January 2012.

-Black started a relationship with British Olympic champion Tom Daley, in spring 2013; they live in Southwark, London.
-In October 2015 it was announced that they had become engaged, and in May 2017 they married at Bovey Castle in Devon.
+Black started a relationship with the British Olympic and World champion diver Tom Daley in spring 2013.
+The couple lived in the London Borough of Southwark but moved to LA in 2024.
+They were engaged in October 2015 and married at Bovey Castle in Devon in May 2017.

-On February 14, 2018, Black and Daley announced they were expecting their first child; in June, they announced the birth of a son (by surrogacy).
+In February 2018, Black and Daley announced they were expecting their first child and subsequently announced the birth of a son by surrogacy in June 2018.
 Facing criticism for their choice of surrogacy, Black and Daley started a podcast in which they discussed the ethical issues surrounding surrogacy and the experience as a whole.
-Black and Daley do not share pictures of their son's face online or on social media accounts due to privacy concerns.
+The couple do not share pictures of their child's face online due to privacy concerns.
 Daley said, "That might change in the future, but for right now, we wanted to enjoy the first year with him."
+Daley and Black's second son was born in March 2023.

 In 2014, Black was one of eight potential commencement speakers invited by Pasadena City College, and he accepted.
-After school officials learned nude pictures of Black were leaked online five years prior, the college announced Black had not been officially invited and the unofficial invitation was "an honest error".
-After talks between Black's and PCC's attorneys, the college board of trustees apologized and formally invited him.
+After school officials learned nude pictures of Black engaged in unprotected sex were leaked online five years prior, the college announced Black had not been officially invited and the unofficial invitation was "an honest error".
+After talks between attorneys for Black and PCC, the college board of trustees apologized and formally invited him.

+In 2023, Black pleaded not guilty to a charge of assault.
+The charges were later dismissed by the presiding judge due to inconsistencies and weakness in evidence from the accuser.